xavdid/lolapi/README.md

 3. Q: What's in it for you?
 	A: Personally, not much.
 It was a fun puzzle and I learned a lot.
 Hopefully other devs in the LoL community will utilize it and make some awesome apps!
 Also, see 'job at Riot'.

+4. Q: Where do you go from here?
+    A: Well, I'd like to flesh out the sandbox.
+I've got a buglist of things that don't yet work that I'll work though, plus adding a bunch more champs.
+From there, who knows?
+It's a time intensive activity, but it's fun.
+Hopefully Riot'll add their own sandbox and I wont even need to use this, haha.
+Only time will tell, I suppose.

 ##I want to fiddle with your code!
 Awesome!
 I encourage it.
 Hopefully I've made it easy enough to understand and it can be used to answer some mid level python/tornado questions.